Do you own a Godox TT350? Let’s set it up! Keep reading to learn how.

 As I mentioned in the Godox TT685, there’s one important consideration when using radio frequency systems: they are, usually, not compatible with each other.
 If you have Godox flashes, they can only be triggered with a Godox Master, but not a Yongnuo or Nissin or Canon transmitter.

-As you can see, the Godox TT350 is a very capable flash, which is available for many camera brands like Canon, Nikon, Sony, Fujifilm, Olympus and Panasonic.
-It is very reliable and well made and a great alternative to brand name flash units.
-It is also part of a great flash system from Godox, which includes both speedlights and flash heads.
+As you can see, the Godox TT350 is a very capable flash.
+It is available for many camera brands like Canon, Sony, Nikon, Fujifilm, Micro 4/3 and Pentax .
+The TT350 is very reliable and well made, and is a great alternative to brand name flash units.
+It is also part of a robust flash system from Godox, which includes both speedlights and flash heads.